syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 You can programmatically select the dates in calendar widget by using  `DateRangePickerController` property.

 ### Single selection
-You can Selects the date programmatically at initial or run time by using [selectedDate](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDate.html) of `DateRangePickerController` property.
+You can selects the date programmatically at initial or run time by using [selectedDate](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDate.html) of `DateRangePickerController` property.
 It is only applicable when the [selectionMode](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerSelectionMode-class.html) set as `DateRangePickerSelectionMode.single`.

 ### Multi selection
-You can Selects the multiple dates programmatically at initial or run time by using [selectedDates](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDates.html) of `DateRangePickerController` property.
+You can selects the multiple dates programmatically at initial or run time by using [selectedDates](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDates.html) of `DateRangePickerController` property.
 It is only applicable when the `selectionMode` set as `DateRangePickerSelectionMode.multiple`.

 ### Range selection
-You can Selects the single date range programmatically at initial or run time by using [selectedRange](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRange.html) of `DateRangePickerController` property.
+You can selects the single date range programmatically at initial or run time by using [selectedRange](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRange.html) of `DateRangePickerController` property.
 It is only applicable when the `selectionMode` set as `DateRangePickerSelectionMode.range`

 ### Multi Range selection
-You can select more than one date range programmatically at initial or run time by using [selectedRanges](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRanges.html) of `DateRangePickerController` property.
+You can selects more than one date range programmatically at initial or run time by using [selectedRanges](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedRanges.html) of `DateRangePickerController` property.
 It is only applicable when the `selectionMode` set as `DateRangePickerSelectionMode.multiRange`.

 {% tabs %}
 {% highlight Dart %}

 class MyAppState extends State<MyApp>{
-    DateRangePickerController _daterangepickerController;
+    DateRangePickerController _datepickerController;
     @override
     initState(){
-      _datepickerController = DateRangePickerController ();
       _datepickerController.selectedRange = PickerDateRange(DateTime(2020,03,01),DateTime(2020,03,05));
       super.initState();
      }